13-1-5: DEFINITIONS:

 ADMINISTRATOR: Administrator of the planning office for the governing body (Whitefish city council) which has jurisdiction over that portion of the lakeshore for which the permit application is made.

-APPLICANT: The person or persons making applications to the governing body for a permit.
-On a permit in which a letter of authorization is provided to allow a contractor or other individual to act on behalf of the property owner, both the property owner and other individual or contractor shall be considered to be the applicant.
+APPLICANT: The person or persons making applications to the city or city council for a permit.
+On a permit in which a letter of authorization is provided to allow a contractor or other individual to act on behalf of the property owner, both the property owner and other individual or contractor will be considered to be the applicant.

 BOAT RAIL SYSTEM: A facility consisting of tracks extending from or across the lakeshore protection zone into the lake which is designed to facilitate launching or retrieving boats.